samuelduchesne/archetypal/docs/converter_idf.rst

 3. `OPTIONS`: There are different options to the `convert` command.
 The first 3 manage the requested output files.
 Users can chose to return a combination of flags

-    - if ``-i`` is added, the path of the IDF file with the modification is returned in the terminal, and the modified IDF file is returned in the output folder.
-If ``-t`` is added, the path of the T3D file (converted from the IDF file) is returned.
+    - if ``-i`` is added, the path to the modified IDF file is returned in the console, and the modified IDF file is returned in the output folder.
+If ``-t`` is added, the path to the T3D file (converted from the IDF file) is returned.
-      If ``-d`` is added, the DCK file (TRNSYS input file) is returned in the output folder, and the path to this DCK file is returned in the terminal.
+      If ``-d`` is added, the DCK file (TRNSYS input file) is returned in the output folder, and the path to this DCK file is returned in the console.

     .. code-block:: python